ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 ### 0-2 BLOODWEISER KEGS

 **50,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM** Nothing says "get back in the game" like a frosty Bloodweiser Ale served straight from the keg.
 There's probably an official rule regarding drinking during a game, but whether it's compulsory or banned, who cares!
 For each Bloodweiser Keg Induced, you may apply a +1 modifier to the result of any dice rolls made during this game when rolling to see if any of your players recovers from being KO'd.
-Bloodweiser Kegs benefitt all players currently on the team, including Journeymen, Star Players and Mercenaries.
+Bloodweiser Kegs benefit all players currently on the team, including Journeymen, Star Players and Mercenaries.

 ### 0-5 SPECIAL PLAYS